Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Performance of Multivariate Fast Iterative Filtering algorithm

 \subsection{Performance evaluation for an increasing number of channels}

-In this section we test the performance of MvFIF as the number of channels in a signal vary from 2 to 64.
+In this section we test the performance of MvFIF as the number of channels in a signal varies from 2 to 64.
 We consider an ensemble of 200 realizations of wGn processes containing 1000 sample points each, and a number of channels equal to 2, 16, 64, respectively.

 We decompose these signals into 8 IMFs plus a trend.
 The computational time to produce each decomposition is reported in Table \ref{tab:Ex6}.

-In Figure \ref{fig:Ex6_MvFIF} we plot the resulting filterbank plots and the correlation coefficient matrices.
+In Figure \ref{figS:Ex6_MvFIF} we plot the resulting filterbank plots and the correlation coefficient matrices.
 From the top row plots we can see that the filterbank and frequency--alignment properties of the MvFIF decompositions are preserved as the number of channels are increased.
-Similarly the quasi--orthogonality property of the MvFIF IMFs remains unaltered even when the number of input channels increases, as shown by the diagonal structure of all the correlation plots plotted in the second row of Figure \ref{fig:Ex6_MvFIF}.
+Similarly the quasi--orthogonality property of the MvFIF IMFs remains unaltered even when the number of input channels increases, as shown by the diagonal structure of all the correlation plots plotted in the second row of Figure \ref{figS:Ex6_MvFIF}.